precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

 - Copy your generated solid mesh in the current folder

-Open the `staticModel.inp` file and:
+Open the `dynamicModel.inp` file and:

 - replace **YOURMESH.inp** (line **4**) with the name of your mesh (`wing2312_m.inp`)
+  - Note that CalculiX expects distance units in meters, while FreeCAD generates meshes with distances in millimeters.
+We need to adapt the values.
 - replace **E**, **NU**, **RHO** (i.e. the material properties of the material, lines **10, 12**) with the following:
   - `2000000` ($E=200 MPa$)
   - `0.3` ($\nu = 0.3$)